Are you planning to vist the Tree House Nusa Penida?

 While the main road is totally doable, the roads to Atuh beach and the Tree House are dirt tracks through the forest with tree roots sticking out.
 These are challenging conditions for sure!

-This hotel consists of a beautifully designed cottage with tasteful accessories made of natural materials like stone and wood.
+This hotel consists of a beautifully designed cottages with tasteful accessories made of natural materials like stone and wood.
 They come with lovely outdoor bathrooms and a porch and are situated in a well-kept, lush garden.
-There is a beautiful pool where you can get your breakfast served on a floating tray in the pool or served in your room if you prefer that, both for no extra charge.
-The hotel offers a free pick up and dropoff at the harbour.
-The owner and staff are really friendly and helpful.
-Kompyang cottages are located on the west Nusa Penida within 20 minutes’ drive to Toya Pakeh harbour and within walking distance to a good selection of local warungs.
+There is a nice pool where you can get your breakfast served on a floating tray or served in your room if you prefer that, both for no extra charge.
+The hotel offers a free pick up and drop off at the harbour.
+Kompyang cottages are located on the west side of Nusa Penida within 20 minutes drive to Toya Pakeh harbour and within walking distance to a good selection of local warungs.

 Cant’s decide?
 Read full guide on Nusa Penida Accommodation.